Skip to main content

 What to do about bad conditions when you move in

-Before you move in, they should make sure that the property:
+Before you move in, landlords and letting agents should make sure that the property:

 • is safe and free from hazards